sunset-codes/sunset-viscoelastic/README.md

    + Periodic
 - Parallelised with OpenMP + MPI.

+## Documentation

+Documentation in docs folder is from the combustion variant (sunset-flames).
+I haven't yet produced a version of the documentation for this viscoelastic variant.
+For now, see ref 3 below, and the combustion documentation.
+See comments in the Makefile for compiler flag options.

+- make newt=1    - Newtonian simulations
+- make ceform=X  - Viscoelastic simulations (X=0 Direct integration, X=1 Cholesky, X=2 Log-Cholesky, X=3 Log-conformation)

 ## References

 - LABFM fundamentals: King, Lind & Nasar (2020) JCP 415:109549 https://doi.org/10.1016/j.jcp.2020.109549